 Since CBT is a non-medication therapy, there are no side-effects to worry about.
 However, you may have to confront thoughts, situations, and experiences that you would prefer to avoid.
 This, in itself, can be emotionally taxing, but your therapist will work with you to minimize any risk.

-Statistically, CBT is effective in treating depression in 50 to 75 percent of cases.
+Statistically, CBT is effective for depression treatment in 50 to 75 percent of cases.
 Medication alone carries a similar success rate, but there are inherent risks with taking these drugs over the long-term, not the least of which is a high potential for relapse if the drugs are discontinued.

-CBT has the lowest relapse rate over all other psychological treatments for depression and anxiety.
+CBT has the lowest relapse rate over all other psychological solutions such as treatments for anxiety and depression treatment.
 This makes it a more sustainable approach, especially when combined with other forms of therapy.

 Empirical support for CBT

-Much research has been conducted to prove the case for CBT in treating depression.
+Much research has been conducted to prove the case for CBT in depression treatment.
 As a stand-alone therapy, it has helped many people overcome mild to moderate depression without medication.